hegehaav/christmas-calendar/README.md

 # Christmas Calendar
+An example of how to use Webpack's Module Federation to render a project inside another.

 A simple christmas calendar consisting of two seperate applications. `calendar-card` reders the contant of one calendar window, and `calendar-container` reders the entire calender and imports the CalendarCard from `calendar-card`.

 ## Run project locally